jeromehage/dota2-benchmark/README.md

 8. You will have a .csv for each test, group them in folders

 9. Run parse.py to get the summary file results.csv

+10. Run graphs.py to get the horizontal bar plot